meiyingg/AR-English-Tutor/Report.md

 Zhang, C., Zhang, C., Li, C., Qiao, Y., Zheng, S., Dam, S. K., ... & Li, H. (2023).
 One small step for generative AI, one giant leap for AGI: A complete survey on ChatGPT in AIGC era. *arXiv preprint arXiv:2304.06488*.

 ---

+## Academic Integrity Declaration

+I declare that this report represents my own work, and I have acknowledged all sources used in this project.
+Any use of AI tools has been declared below:

+**AI Tool Usage Declaration:**

+- AI tools used: ChatGPT for code documentation, Grammarly and ChatGPTfor grammar checking
+- Purpose: Generating initial code comments, proofreading academic writing

 ## Appendices